 1. Who decides on the 'play date'?

-The distributor will enter into an agreement with the cinema to screen the film on certain 'play-dates'.
+The distributor will enter into an agreement with the cinema to screen the film on certain 'play-dates'.2.
+What is the distributors responsibility?

 It is the responsibility of the distributor to arrange the transportation of the film to the cinema, as part of its wider coordination of print use across the UK.